hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 ```

 ###The first try
 He started to get more and more excited.
 He expected a lot of technical stuff, but instead he saw that Puppet knew about pizza's.
-He knew about pan and regular pizza's and about regular and wholesome dough.
-Let get miss Piggy to make a crust.
+Puppet knew about pan and regular pizza's and about regular and wholesome dough.
+So let's get Miss Piggy to make a crust.
 Pietro opened a file and entered the instruction:

 ```
 crust{"large_wholesome_pan_crust":